LucidJun/DREAM/docs/descriptions/personal.rst

 Personalised features
 =====================

-TSFEL provides a comprehensive set of features that can be applied in time series across several domains.
+dream provides a comprehensive set of features that can be applied in time series across several domains.

 We also provide flexibility for users who desire to add personalised features to those that are already available in the library.
 Personalised features are saved locally and users who want to share their implementations can create a pull request.
 Contributions are more than welcome and greatly appreciated!